 RANGE: 1,367 miles (2,200 kilometers; 1,188 nautical miles)

 RATE-OF-CLIMB: 1,476 feet-per-minute (450 meters-per-minute)

 Detailing the development and operational history of the Mitsubishi Ki-109 Heavy Fighter / Bomber-Interceptor Aircraft.

-The Mitsubishi Ki-109 was a specialized derivative of the Mitsubishi Ki-67 heavy bomber.
+The Mitsubishi Ki-109 was a specialized derivative of the Mitsubishi Ki-67 heavy bomber detailed elsewhere on this site.
 The Ki-109 was designed specifically to deal with the growing threat posed by the high-attitude American Boeing B-29 Superfortress over the Japanese mainland.
 As such, the Ki-67 was selected for its adequate performance specs and considered for a new role as a bomber hunter.